Snooker World Records

 In the 2007 Northern Ireland Trophy Ronnie O'Sullivan made five centuries - the first time that has ever been achieved in a ranking event best-of-nine match.
 The third-round match, which he won 5-2, was played 8 November against Allister Carter (England).
 Ronnie warmed up with 108, 122 and 107 intaking a 3-1 lead before a 147.
 Carter pulled one frame back then O'Sullivan closed with a 129 total clearance.

 John Higgins won the 2005 Grand Prix in Preston and rewrote the record books in the process.
 In his final demolition of Ronnie O'Sullivan (9-2) he knocked in four consecutive century breaks (103, 104, 138 and 128), a feat never to have been accomplished in professional ranking tournaments.
 Higgins also broke the "points unanswered" record (previously set by Stephen Hendry, 487 in the 1996 Wembley Masters against Jimmy White).
 Higgins scored 494 points without a reply from O'Sullivan.

 Eddie Charlton (Australia) once made a total of 273 in two consecutive games.
 His first opponent didn't get a shot, and Eddie made 130 or so, after sinking a red off the break then clearing the table.
 His next opponent (Ray Reardon) didn't get a shot either, and Eddie cleared the table again, for a world record of a total of 273 in 2 consecutive frames.

-Michael White of Neath, England is possibly the youngest player to make a century break.
+Michael White of Neath, Wales is possibly the youngest player to make a century break.
 He made it in a club compition in the Empire Neath where he practices.
 It was ratified by the Guiness World Records.
 He was 9 at the time, beating Ronnie O'Sullivan who made his first century at age 10.